npm/npm/doc/install.md

 * npm install `<name>@<version range>`:
   Install a version of the package matching the specified version range.
-This will follow the same rules for resolving dependencies described in `npm help json`.
+This will follow the same rules for resolving dependencies described in `npm-json(1)`.

   Note that most version ranges must be put in quotes so that your shell will treat it as a single argument.